 Taco Bell to Hire 30,000 People in Coming Months

 KFC to Provide $500,000 Worth of Groceries to Employees

 At One Point During COVID-19, Yum!
 Had 11,000 Closed Restaurants

 Taco Bell Wants to Become the Safest Place to Eat

 Yum!
 Brands Has 7,000 Restaurants Closed Globally

 Progress has varied throughout Yum!’s portfolio.
 KFC’s closures peaked in mid-April at about 6,000.
-While it started Q2 with 5,000 temporarily off-line, the brand exited the period with 95 percent back thanks to a “massive effort to reopen” CEO David Gibbs said Thursday on a conference call.
+While it started Q2 with 5,000 temporarily off-line, the brand exited the period with 95 percent back thanks to a “massive effort to reopen,” Gibbs said.